mushroomhostage/RadioBeacon/README.md

 (simply click the iron block to show the received signals) or mobile radios (compasses held in your hand automatically scan for signals periodically).

-#### Extending Range
-To transmit and receive further, place any number of iron bars on top of the iron block.
+**Extending Range**: To transmit and receive further, place any number of iron bars on top of the iron block.

 As you build up, the new antenna radius will be shown to you in the chat area.
 The antenna tip can be destroyed to decrease the radius, or broken in the middle, and it behaves as you would expect, broadcasting from the highest contiguous iron bar.

-*Helpful tip*: enderpearls work very well for maintaining tall antennas.
-Thrown just right, they will let you teleport inside of the iron bars, without falling, and also help you safely get back down.
-Other teleportation mechanisms (such as the Bow + Feather Falling enchantment from [EnchantMore](http://dev.bukkit.org/server-mods/enchantmore/)) can also be helpful, or worst case, you could always pillar up.

-#### Setting Messages
-Attach a sign to the side of your fixed antenna base, and the text of the sign will automatically be included in the transmission.
+**Setting Messages**: Attach a sign to the side of your fixed antenna base, and the text of the sign will automatically be included in the transmission.

-#### Weather
-Rain decreases the transmission and reception radius.
+**Weather**: Rain decreases the transmission and reception radius.
 Thundering slightly increases it, but lightning has a chance to strike antennas, causing their destruction.

 [Screenshots](http://imgur.com/a/qrh1A)